guildai/guild.ai/pages/docs/intro.md

 - Once the data is prepared, run `train`.
 This is a "train from scratch" operation, which means that model weights are initialized with their starting values (e.g. randomly generated) without the benefit of prior training.
-This is typically a long running operation that can take several hour or even days.
+This is typically a long-running operation that can take several hour or even days.
 As with `prepare-data` you can use flags to specify training parameters such as learning rate.